ZWPlayer RTSP Web Playback Solution

 1. Overview

-zwplayer is a video player designed specifically for HTML5 web pages, enabling seamless playback of RTSP protocol video streams in modern browsers.
+zwplayer is a video player designed specifically for HTML5 webpages, capable of achieving seamless playback of RTSP protocol video streams in modern browsers.
 This solution primarily addresses the real-time playback requirements of network camera RTSP video streams in modern H5 browsers.

 2. Technical Background